 We discuss the acquisition of Restrict Content Pro by iThemes, the ecosystems being built by WP Engine, GoDaddy, and Liquid Web, and our sense that no one is doing it well – yet.

-Series: Season 2
+Podcast: Season 2

 WordPress is our go-to tool for building new sites, in part because it doesn’t restrict creative expression.
 Even if that means we can publish horrid designs.
 In this episode, we discuss the idea of an ugly web, and whether the future of WordPress will make the web more self-same, or even uglier?